semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 ## Bitbucket Pipelines

-To add a Semgrep configuration snippet into BitBucket Pipelines:
+To add a Semgrep configuration snippet into Bitbucket Pipelines:

 1. Create or edit your `bitbucket-pipelines.yml` file in the repository you want to scan.
-2. Copy the relevant code snippet provided in [Sample BitBucket Pipelines configuration snippet](#sample-bitbucket-pipelines-configuration-snippet), and then paste it to your `bitbucket-pipelines.yml`.
+2. Copy the relevant code snippet provided in [Sample Bitbucket Pipelines configuration snippet](#sample-bitbucket-pipelines-configuration-snippet), and then paste it to your `bitbucket-pipelines.yml`.
 3. Commit the updated `bitbucket-pipelines.yml` configuration file.
 4. The Semgrep job starts automatically upon detecting the committed `bitbucket-pipelines.yml` file.
-You can also view the job through BitBucket's interface, by clicking **your repository > Pipelines**.
+You can also view the job through Bitbucket's interface, by clicking **your repository > Pipelines**.
 5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.

 :::note
-These steps can also be performed through BitBucket's UI wizard.
-This UI wizard can be accessed through **BitBucket > your repository > Pipelines > Create your first pipeline**.
+These steps can also be performed through Bitbucket's UI wizard.
+This UI wizard can be accessed through **Bitbucket > your repository > Pipelines > Create your first pipeline**.
 :::

-### Sample BitBucket Pipelines configuration snippet
+### Sample Bitbucket Pipelines configuration snippet

 <Tabs
     defaultValue="bitbucket-semgrep"